upb-lea/gym-electric-motor/docs/JOSS/paper.md

 # Package Architecture

 The ``GEM`` library models an electric drive system by it's four main components: voltage supply, power converter, electric motor and mechanical load.
-The general structure of such a system is depicted in Fig. \autoref{fig:SCML_system}.
+The general structure of such a system is depicted in \autoref{fig:SCML_system}.

 ![Structure of an electric drive system\label{fig:SCML_system}](../plots/SCML_Setting.eps)